emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 .. code-block:: bash

-  ./emcc -O2 --js-opts 0 -g4 tests/hello_world_loop.cpp
+  emcc -O2 --js-opts 0 -g4 tests/hello_world_loop.cpp

 The result is code that can be more useful for debugging issues related to LLVM-optimized code: